Anthony-Gambale/Pygame-3D/README.md

 The main feature of this program is *perspective projection.* It takes the vertices of a 3D model, plus information about a camera in 3D space, and 'projects' the vertices of each shape onto the screen plane.

 ### A traditional renderer
 In a 3D renderer, whenever the camera is moved or rotated, a transformation matrix is applied to it.
 In Figure 1, transformation R is applied to rotate the camera.
-In a traditional 3D renderer, R inverse is calculated and applied to every single vertex in the scene.
+In a traditional 3D renderer, R inverse is calculated, and applied to every single vertex in the scene.
+This creates the illusion that R is being applied to the camera, while letting the screen plane remain in place.
 This is very computationally expensive, especially for intricate models, and scales with the detail in the scene.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/2_traditional_rotate.png)
 *Figure 1: Traditional method for rotating camera.
 Computation scales with complexity of 3D models.*